< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.4] THE INVASION OF UKRAINE

-* In early 2022, Russian invaded Ukraine, touching off a devastating and protracted war.
+* In early 2022, Russian invaded Ukraine, touching off a protracted and devastating war.
 From the outset, along with the battles on the ground there was a battle in cyberspace, with Russian hackers facing off against Ukrainian hackers.
 Much to everyone's surprise, the Russians having been long seen as masters of cyber-warfare, they failed to achieve anything of significance.
 The Ukrainians had implemented solid cyber-defenses, and Ukrainian hackers -- assisted by colleagues in other countries such as Estonia -- flew rings around the Russians.
 A lot of the activity was prankish, DOS attacks and such, but there was undoubtedly considerably cyber-spying behind the scenes.

 Russian online propaganda similarly fell flat.
 It wasn't for lack of effort, but because it was unbelievable -- the Russian claim that they were "liberating" Ukraine from a "Nazi" regime (led by a Jewish president) foundering in documented stories of Russian atrocities.
 The Ukrainians, in contrast, were adept in their propaganda, for example running a video series about Ukrainian soldiers with their "battle cats" and dogs, while publicly releasing intercepts of phone conversations by demoralized Russian soldiers.
 Russian propaganda, in contrast, was clumsy and blatantly fraudulent.

-Against the backdrop of the war, in late 2022 American billionaire Elon Musk took over the popular Twitter short-messaging social-media system, with an agenda of "free-speech absolutism" -- which translated into eliminating moderation, allowing bots and trolls to run completely loose there, while Musk cynically equivocated on the Ukrainian cause.
-It was generally believed that Twitter, which he relabeled to "X", no longer had a future, but it had such momentum that replacements were slow to come online.
+* Against the backdrop of the war, in late 2022 American billionaire Elon Musk took over the popular Twitter short-messaging social-media system, with an agenda of "free-speech absolutism" -- which translated into eliminating moderation, allowing bots and trolls to run completely loose there, while Musk cynically equivocated on the Ukrainian cause.
+It was generally believed that Twitter, which he relabeled to "X", no longer had a future, but it had such momentum that replacements were slow to arrive.

 Nearly two years ago, I had the opportunity to chair the first official UN Security Council meeting on cyber-security.
 Almost everyone at the meeting stressed what all states have already agreed: international law, including the UN Charter in its entirety, applies in cyberspace.
 Russia did not.